 About twenty-five years ago I met Robert, we married, and shortly afterwards made a mutual dream come true: we bought a Victorian Shooting Lodge on a hill-side in Scotland, overlooking St Mary’s Loch, and, after restoring the derelict building to its former glory, spent fantastic years far away from the clamour of confused capitalism.

 In Scotland I found the peace and tranquillity to return to the passion of my youth: drawing and painting.
 By then I had also become interested in old prints – townscapes and botanicals, and the famous Punch caricatures – and I decided to pursue mastering the art and craft of hand colouring these illustrations of the past.

 I took private tuition from Colin Robertson, a professional colourist from Dalkeith near Edinburgh, and received in solid grounding in all aspects of the art of watercolouring.

 After a while I started selling hand-coloured caricatures and townscapes (of Edinburgh, mostly, and of assorted Dutch townscapes and seascapes) to private collectors from various countries, including Scotland, England, Netherlands, USA and India.
 Furthermore, my work was exhibited in some of the major venues of Golf: the MacDonalds in North Berwick, the Gleneagles Hotel in Auchterarder and The Roxburghe near Kelso.

 On the Continent

 After moving from Scotland to the Continent in 2004, I again took lessons in drawing.
-Then Jos van de Ven in France taught me the basics of layered painting, Henk Mulder taught me to not be afraid to trying things out, and I changed from water-colours to painting in oil.
+Then Jos van de Ven in France taught me the basics of layered painting, Henk Mulder in the Netherlands taught me not to be afraid to trying things out, and I changed from water-colours to painting in oil.
 During the years in Germany I started working full-time at composition and painting, and on this website I am presenting my paintings and some of my observations about the art of painting still life in oil.